Ahmed-Elhady-Mohamed/ahmed.elhady.mohamed.github.io/about.md

 featured_image: /assets/images/pages/about.jpg
 ---

-Ahmed Abdelmaaboud is A seasoned **cyber security expert** based in Amsterdam 🇳🇱 with nearly 14 years of experience.
-I began my career in 2009 as a hacker and have since specialized in offensive security focusing on Penetration Testing and Red Teaming.
-My career has spanned government roles, Big Four consulting, and the financial sector providing me with a well-rounded skill set.
+Ahmed Abdelmaaboud is A seasoned **cyber security expert** based in Amsterdam 🇳🇱 with nearly 15 years of experience.
+Experienced Offensive security assessor with a demonstrated history of working in the information security domain , in banking, telecommunication, service based industry.

+Expert skills in penetration testing, web application security testing, source code review, mobile application security testing expert, DevSecOps engineer, Cloud security and red teaming.

 I’ve had the opportunity to build and lead offensive security operations for various organizations, discovering zero-day vulnerabilities and publishing technical findings.
-My work also involves regulatory assessments like **TIBER**, and **iCast**.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+My strong analytical and problem-solving skills, coupled with my ability to think outside the box, allow me to uncover even the most well-hidden vulnerabilities.
+I am a confident communicator and have experience presenting complex technical information to both technical and non-technical audiences.

+I am dedicated to staying current with the latest trends and techniques in the field, in order to provide the best possible service to my clients and employer.Experienced in successfully managing and executing complex security assessments, improvement projects and penetration tests on complex environments.

 *Thank You for reading!*